aws-samples/non-profit-blockchain/blockchain-explorer/README.md

 ./start.sh
 ```

 The Hyperledger Explorer client starts on port 8080.
+You may see some warnings and errors appearing in the console, such as those related to [this issue](https://jira.hyperledger.org/browse/BE-797).

-You already have an ELB that routes traffic to this port.
+You already have an ELB that routes traffic to port 8080.
 The ELB was created for you by the AWS CloudFormation template in step 2.
 Once the health checks on the ELB succeed, you can access the Hyperledger Explorer client using the DNS of the ELB.
 You can find the ELB endpoint using the key `BlockchainExplorerELBDNS` in the outputs tab of the CloudFormation stack.

 If you are unable to access the Explorer dashboard, check the logs.
 Logs can be found in these locations in the blockchain-explorer repo folder, `~/blockchain-explorer/`: